Evobolics/DeveloperGuidelines/README.md

 ## CSharp

+### Volatile Keyword

+If you are writing new code targeting the .NET 2.0 runtime or greater, [do not use it](https://blogs.msdn.microsoft.com/ericlippert/2011/06/16/atomicity-volatility-and-immutability-are-different-part-three/).
+If you really feel that you need to, think again, read the above article, and if you still think you do, discuss it with the team first.
+There really is no need for it for the systems being built by developers.

 ## VB Dot NET

 This Company does have VB Dot Net projects and thus a few words of wisdom are needed for anyone that is working on these projects.
 First, [Option Explicit](http://vb.net-informations.com/language/vb.net_option_explicit.htm) should be turned ON; no exceptions.
 Second, set [Option Strict](http://vb.net-informations.com/language/vb.net_option_strict.htm) to ON.
 Last, no project should have a reference to Visual Basic, as the functions have been proven to be over a thousand times slower than using their .NET counterparts.

+# DevOps

+This section of the guide will go over guiding principals of Development Operations, which is often abbreviated DevOps.

+DevOps maximizes the return on investment (ROI) and drastically lowers the total cost of ownership of developing and running a software platform.

+Get rid of redundant work.

 # Repository Setup